Academic: Overview & Core SubjectsTop tips for Prep School parents for English and maths

 Our children are regularly assessed in both English and maths, providing information about children's progress and the next steps needed to develop their learning.
 This is formative assessment and teacher led at appropriate levels in class.
 In addition to this ongoing tracking we use summative assessment to measure progress and attainment.
 Above all at Oakwood we are committed to understanding each individual's academic profile in full to enable them to achieve their absolute best.

 Our aim is to nurture a love for reading.
 Our strong literacy programme focuses on ensuring that our phonics programme provides children with the necessary skills required to decode language, allowing them to build words using the sounds they have learnt.
-Through small group work, a varied reading scheme and differentiated programmes of learning, each child learns at the pace appropriate to their ability.
+Through small group work, varied reading and spelling schemes and differentiated programmes of learning, each child learns at the pace appropriate to their ability.
 Although we actively encourage independent learning, our reading scheme continues throughout the whole school, until we are sure that the necessary skills are firmly in place for a child to continue their learning journey successfully.

 We also aim to foster a love for writing, whether providing a child with the required skills to free their imagination on paper, describe an idea or explain an opinion.
 Our rigorous teaching of grammar and punctuation equips each child with the necessary tools required to understand how to write appropriately, for the many varied formats that each child will experience.
 It is wonderful to observe the enjoyment our children feel when they are obviously delighted by the many wonderful poems, debates, stories, newspapers, play scripts and other pieces of writing they have produced.
 Support is offered in a variety of ways to ensure that every child is given the necessary teaching programme they require to continue and challenge their learning process.